How to Overcome a Nonprofit Growth Plateau

-Like all businesses, many nonprofit organizations want to expand their operations, either to solve their problem at a larger scale or to address other elements of the problem.
+Many nonprofit organizations want to expand their operations—either to solve their problem at a larger scale or to address other elements of the problem.
 Smart organizations continually set goals to improve their work and elevate their impact.
-It’s not uncommon, though, for nonprofits’ growth to plateau somewhere along the way.
+It’s not uncommon, though, for a nonprofit’s growth to plateau somewhere along the way.

 When your organization isn’t making huge strides forward, it can frustrate your team and even sap the passion from your community.

-If you feel like your nonprofit has been coasting or just “getting by,” it’s time to take a closer look at what’s holding you back.
+If you feel like your nonprofit has been just “getting by,” it’s time to take a closer look at what’s holding you back.
 Once you identify your biggest roadblock, you can make a plan to overcome it.
+Here’s how.

 Diagnose Your Growth Plateau

-The first step to overcoming your nonprofit’s growth plateau is identifying the core issue behind it.
+The first step to overcoming your nonprofit’s growth plateau is to identify the core issue behind it.
 An organization can experience a growth plateau for several different reasons.

 Some of the most common problems that limit nonprofits are…

 - Lack of funds–Without adequate resources, you can’t improve and expand your programs, let alone plan for the future.

 - Lack of infrastructure or staff–To maximize impact, a nonprofit needs the tools to execute their mission and a qualified team to implement them.

 - Lack of inspiration–Being set in your ways or too focused on the minutiae of your daily work can keep your nonprofit from thinking big.
 To make significant change, organizations need to have a vision for a better future and bring innovative solutions to their cause.